 The kind of projects interns are offered depends on UNHCR requirements as well as the qualifications and interests of the applicant.
 Most interns work on a project which will benefit them and UNHCR, in fields such as refugee protection (legal and social), administration and public information.

-The duration of internships is for a minimum of three months.
+The duration of internships is for a minimum period of two months.

 Please complete the following application forms: